Kenny4297/Website/README.md

 ## Testing
 In the root folder, enter 'npm test' to run the tests.

-My focus on testing was making sure all the key parts of the website were functional: navigation, UI (such as the spinning react logo and the glowing button), and making sure the user entered correct information in the Contact section.
+My focus on testing was making sure all the key parts of the website were functional: navigation, UI (such as the spinning react logo and the glowing button), and making sure the users message was successfully send to my email with EmailJS.

-My goal is to use jest for testing, in the following ways:
-EmailJS Integration, Website Layout, Load Time, Accessibility, and error Error Handling.
-These may change throughout the development process.

-If you have any suggestions for improvement, please feel free to share them with me.
+If you have any suggestions for improvement, please feel free to share them with me!
+Thanks for viewing this README!